MarkPcv/vacancy_parser_oop/README.md

 ---
 ## Simple Algorithm

-The simple high-level algorithm of the programme is described below:
+The simple high-level algorithm of the program is described below:
 1. User greeting
 2. Platform choice
 3. Input search query
-4. Determination of top N vacancies sorted by salary
+4. Determination of top N vacancies sorted by salary.
+Only maximum of 25 vacancies will be displayed.
 5. Representation of each of top N vacancies:
    - Vacancy save procedure if needed
 6. Representation of saved vacancies in JSON file